devareus/Eclectic-Token-Sniper/README.md

    - ExcludeText: If any of these words or expressions is present in a message, it will be ignored and not used for snipping.
    - ParametersSet: The set of parameters for this rule (see the [Parameters Sets](#parameters-sets) section above).
 The default one will be used if none is specified.
    - AddToWatchList (optional): If *true* the token address will be added to the watch list if the buy fails when the announcement is received.
 This is useful if a token is announced before is available for trading.
-   - StopWatchListCheckingAfterMinutes (optional): If *AddToWatchList* is enabled, this setting allows you to set a number of minutes after which the token will be removed from the watch list if it not bought yet.
+   - RemoveFromWatchListAfterMinutes (optional): If *AddToWatchList* is enabled, this setting allows you to set a number of minutes after which the token will be removed from the watch list if it not bought yet.

 ### Customisable Transaction Sniper
 This feature allows you to buy or sell tokens when a transaction is found (either confirmed in the blockchain or in the mempool) that matches certain conditions.
 This can be used to mirror wallets, snipe a token when the token's developer call a certain method in a contract and probably many other uses.
 Once *EclecticSniperBlocks*, *EclecticSniperMempool* or both have been enabled, you can set a list of rules in *EclecticSniperConfiguration*.
 All the conditions in a rule have to be true for the rule to be triggered; usually you'll only set a few.
 The allowed settings are: